 The Tower of lady Maria in Kissos

 Kissos village is located 33.5km southeast of Rethymnon, in the province of Agios Vasilios.
 There was a tower in the center of the village, ruins of which still exist today.
-Presumably, it belonged to the legendary Byzantine lady Mary, who lived in the village.
+Presumably, it belonged to the legendary Byzantine lady Maria, who lived in the village.
 During the Venetian period, the tower was used by the Venetians, but the exact details of the owners are unknown.
 However, during the Turkish Era, it was used as konak (Turkish house) of the Turkish rulers of the region, one of whom was called Aranis and was killed in 1857 by the Christians of Melambes.
 The tower was demolished by the Christians after 1898.